Showing posts with label Human induced global Warming. Show all posts

 33. Increased mortality of humans due to heat stress, flooding, ecosystem collapse, wildfires, storms.

-34. Large Economic expenditure adapting to man made climate change.
+34. Large Economic expenditure adapting to man made climate change ie repairs to damaged infrastructure and buildings.

 35. Large Economic expenditure preventing man made climate change.